tobidosumu/automatedWarehouseInventory/README.md

 *My team member and I would like to believe that the functionalities* *listed above will help Jack manage production and expiry of his inventory* *thus, automating operations and ensuring the smooth running of his business.*
-*We wish Jack all the best!*
+*We wish Jack all the best!*🙌😊

 ## Appreciation:
 ### Special thanks to my team member <a href="https://github.com/Adenikecass">Adenike Margaret</a> for her valuable contributions and support.
 ### Your idea to tag items of the same type has been incredibly helpful in organizing items in the inventory.
-### Your advice to focus on developing key features rather than trying to perfect everything has allowed us to make significant
-### progress and to finish on time.
+### Your advice to focus on developing key features rather than trying to perfect everything has allowed us to make significant progress and to finish on time.
 ### It was a pleasure working with you.